django-cms/django-cms-mgmt/community tasks/list of all community tasks.md

 ## Contribute to django CMS and win rewards!

-After you have decided to become a Community Hero, you should take a look at our [Developer Bounty Program](https://www.django-cms.org/en/bounty-program/).
+After you have decided to contribute, you should take a look at our [Developer Bounty Program](https://www.django-cms.org/en/bounty-program/).